 Unlike most electrical devices like switches and outlets, circuit breakers are brand specific.
 In fact, the manufacturers will tell you to only replace or add breakers specifically designed for that brand panel.
 Even more, only use the type of breaker recommended for the panel.
 Just because the name brand is the same doesn't mean it will fit in your panel.
 Because of different mounting techniques, buss bar thicknesses, breaker contact tension specifications, and overall construction differences, these breakers are not interchangeable.
 In fact, placing another brand of a breaker in a breaker panel could cause an electrical malfunction.

 Installing a circuit breaker in a circuit breaker panel is easy enough, that is, as long as it is designed for that panel.
-Yes, I'll admit, in crunch times in a temporary panel, I have had to place a different brand breaker in a panel to power up a drill.
-And yes, there are some breakers that will actually fit in other manufacturers panels, but let me stress this, they are not warrantied by your panel's manufacturer and should not be used.
+Yes, there are some breakers that will actually fit in other manufacturers panels, but they are not warrantied by your panel's manufacturer and should not be used.
 So why is it so important that you use the breaker brand to match your electrical panel?

 Consider the manufacturer's recommendations and the UL ratings.
 Electrical panels and their circuit breakers are tested under extreme conditions to ensure that the circuit breaker panels and circuit breakers meet and often exceed safety regulations.
 This form of testing earns the UL listing and should give you, the consumer, a feeling of comfort knowing the product has been tested and deemed safe.
 For you, this means years of safe and reliable product use.

 Your local electrical supply shop, hardware store, or home improvement store will have a selection of appropriate electrical supplies to aid in your search.
 Normally, one or more of the employees can guide you to the right circuit breakers for the specific electrical panel you have in your home.